peterkappus/sound-and-vision/README.md

 Experiments with Super Collider and HTML (P5) to create cool sounds and things to look at.

+Check individual folders for specific projects & their respective readmes.

 ## Hardware Requirements
 1. A laptop (e.g. MacBook Pro)
 2. A midi controller (I'm using an M-Audio Oxygen25)